-- 1.5 Every appeal is treated confidentially; the policy explains who will see your appeal at the various stages of consideration, and information is only shared where this is necessary. - 1.6 This Policy applies to all students studying for an FE award delivered at the Arts University Bournemouth.
+- 1.5 Every appeal is treated confidentially; the policy explains who will see your appeal at the various stages of consideration, and information is only shared where this is necessary. - 1.6 This Policy applies to all students studying for an award of the Arts University Bournemouth who are also registered at the University.
+If you are studying for an award of the Arts University Bournemouth which is delivered at a partner institution, you should refer to the approved Policy of the institution at which you are registered.